shesgottadevelopit/sans-static/readme.md

 - [x] Decide on tooling for frontmatter data: using `gulp-gray-matter`

 **Template Rendering**
-- [x] Learn about front matter and how/why to incorporate it
+- [x] Learn about frontmatter and how/why to incorporate it
 - [x] Write pseudocode for rendering Markdown to HTML
 - [x] Write pseudocode for rendering Nunjucks to HTML
 - [x] Update existing code for rendering Nunjucks to HTML
 - [x] Write script for markdown compile task
 - [x] Rewrite script for nunjucks compile task
-- [ ] Update deploy/script so that browserSync opens up from dist for final testing
+- [ ] Update deploy/script so that browserSync opens up from dev for initial testing and dist for final testing

 **Layout/Design/Content/other**
 - [ ] Create additional nunjucks templates & test